3 Days to 4 Days in Jasper National Park | Jasper Summer Itinerary

 Boat Tour at Maligne Lake

-If you don’t want to do a scenic cruise tour of Maligne Lake, you have the option to rent a canoe or kayak from the Curly Philips boat house.
 You can paddle to Spirit Island by canoe or kayak but it’s 14km away from shore.
-Boat rental can be by the hour or for the entire day, ranging from CAD 60 to CAD 225 depending on how long you rent it for.
+Boat rental can be by the hour or for the entire day, ranging from CAD 60 to CAD 225 depending on the type of rental and how long you rent it for.

 There are a number of great hikes at Maligne Lake, ranging from easy walks to multi-day strenuous hikes.

-Opal Hill Loop is a 8km round trip hike with a 460km elevation gain.
+Opal Hill Loop is a 8km round trip hike with a 460 m elevation gain.
 Most of the steep uphill is within the first 2.5km.
-Along the trail you will hike in forest and mountain meadow with wild flowers and come to a vantage point with panoramic view of the mountains and Maligne Lake.
+Along the trail you will hike in forest and mountain meadows with wildflowers and come to a vantage point with a panoramic view of the mountains and Maligne Lake.

 After an active morning at Maligne Lake, if you still have time in the afternoon and want to relax a little bit, then head over to Jasper Skytram.

 Similar to the Miette Hot Springs, Jasper Skytram is not open during the winter.
-It’s only open from March to October with various opening and closing time depending on the month.
-Similar to the Banff Gondola, the Jasper Skytram does not come at a cheap ticket price.
-It costs CAD 47 for adults, CAD 25 for children, and kids under 6 years old get to ride it for free.
-For more information on the ticket price and opening time of Jasper Skytram, please visit its official website.
+It’s only open from March to October with various opening and closing times depending on the month.

 Morning: Edith Cavell